Dev-Bilaspure/node-resp/README.md

 - **Objects**: Serialized as RESP bulk strings.
 - **Complex data structures**: Supports nested arrays, objects, and mixed data types.

+## Unit Tests

+A full-fledged unit test suite is available for both `serializeToRESP` and `parseRESPMessage` functions, covering all test cases and edge cases.
+You can visit the repository and run `yarn test` to execute the tests or modify and add more test cases to ensure reliability and robustness.

 ## License

 This package is licensed under the MIT License.